 Incised slab with lost brass inlay to John de la More, 1309, at Westwell, Kent

 Probably the earliest surviving English brass is the tiny fragment of the head of a priest at Ashford (Kent) (illustrated opposite), dated c.1280.
 Almost certainly it formed part of a larger composition, in all likelihood a cross memorial, with the figure of the deceased at the centre.
 The rest has been lost, however, leaving only the head.
 It is not known whom the brass commemorates.

 An unknown priest of c.1280 at Ashford, Kent, probably the earliest surviving English brass

 The main reason why brasses and incised slabs were laid in the middle ages was to elicit the intercession of the faithful.
 In Catholic theology it was held that the sufferings of the soul in Purgatory could be eased, and the soul's passage speeded, by the prayers of the living.
 Thus a brass or slab served in some sense as an obit: as a way of ensuring the flow of prayers.
 A passer-

 Brass to William Lawnder, c.1510, at Northleach, Gloucestershire

-> If brasses and slabs were primarily conceived to elicit prayers, they also served
+If brasses and slabs were primarily conceived to elicit prayers, they also served a second purpose -

-> Incised slab to Robert and Margaret Barley, 1467, at Barlow, Derbyshire
+Incised slab to Robert and Margaret Barley, 1467, at Barlow, Derbyshire